 Watson is the caretaker of the Overlook Hotel during the main season.
-His great grandfather built the Overlook, completing it in 1909.
+His great-grandfather built the Overlook, completing it in 1909.
 He shows Jack the boiler in the cellar and tells him how important it is to check it.

 The Grady Twins are two little girls who are murdered by their father, Delbert Grady when he is possessed by a ghost in the Overlook.
-The twins are one of the most memorable images of the novel’s later film adaption.
+The twins are one of the most memorable images of the novel’s later film adaptation.

 Delbert Grady is the deceased father of the Grady twins.
 He murdered them during his time as a caretaker of the Overlook Hotel.
 His history helps solidify how dangerous the hotel is for families.